Idiopathic chronic fatigue

-Idiopathic chronic fatigue (ICF), is characterized by unexplained fatigue that lasts at least six consecutive months.
-It is widely understood to have a profound effect on the lives of patients who experience it.
+Idiopathic chronic fatigue (ICF) or chronic idiopathic fatigue or insufficient/idiopathic fatigue is a term used for cases of unexplained fatigue that have lasted at least six consecutive months and which do not meet the criteria for myalgic encephalomyelitis/chronic fatigue syndrome.
+Such fatigue is widely understood to have a profound effect on the lives of patients who experience it.